WeraGitHub/TinTon_React/README.md

 }
 ```
 And now back in Jenkins:
-1. Make sure you have NodeJS and NPM plugins installed
-2. Create new item (job) - make it a pipeline
+1. Create new item (job) - make it a pipeline
 3. Tick Build Trigger: *GitHub hook trigger for GITScm polling*
 4. In the Pipeline section: ![image](https://user-images.githubusercontent.com/67145460/235289498-9de3dee7-43bb-475b-8678-97f348edab00.png)
 5. Click *Apply* then *Save*
 6. *Build Now*
 ![image](https://user-images.githubusercontent.com/67145460/235289597-58ebbb0f-acec-40ad-90b9-199b96bcb724.png)

-Our web app should be now available on http://*your-public-IP-here*:5000
+Our web app should be now available on http://*your-public-IP-here*:3000

 #### Next time you push any changes to your main branch on GitHub that will trigger new Build on Jenkins.